-What I noticed is that, when I clicked the link above—and my browser thus performed a
+What I noticed is that, when I clicked the link above—

 What’s worse is that I (or anybody else) could trick people that way into adding papers to Mendeley, without their consent.
 We just have to trick their browsers into performing a